BetonQuest/BetonQuest/docs/Tutorials/Quick-Guides/World-NPCs-and-Visibility/Show-NPC-Holograms.md

 icon: material/text-recognition
 ---

-# How to show holograms for quest NPCs
+# How to show NPC holograms

 NPC holograms are useful when players should quickly see which NPC starts, continues, or finishes a quest.
 BetonQuest can attach holograms to NPCs and show different text depending on the player's quest state.